hxxw/IR-tfidf/README.md

 # IR-tfidf

-A Multiprocessing Information Retrieval System from Texts in Python
+A Multiprocessing version of Information Retrieval System in Python

 ## Getting Started